 - 93. The board of directors shall fully know and understand the legal, organisational and operational structure of the credit institution ('know your structure') and ensure that it is in line with its approved business and risk strategy and risk appetite and covered by its risk management framework. - 94.
 The board of directors shall be responsible for the approval of sound strategies and policies for the establishment of new structures.
 Where a credit institution creates many legal entities within its group, their number and, in particular, the interconnections and transactions between them shall not pose challenges for the design of its internal governance, and for the effective management and oversight of risks of the group as a whole.
-The board of directors shall ensure that the structure of a credit institution and, where applicable, the structures within a group, taking into account the criteria specified in Section 6 of this Rule, are clear, efficient and transparent to the credit institution's staff, shareholders and other stakeholders and to the competent authority.
+The board of directors shall ensure that the structure of a credit institution and, where applicable, the structures within a group, taking into account the criteria specified in Section 6 of this Rule, are clear, efficient and transparent to the

-- 95. The board of directors shall guide the credit institution's structure, its evolution and its limitations and shall ensure that the structure is justified and efficient and does not involve undue or inappropriate complexity. - 96.
+- credit institution's staff, shareholders and other stakeholders and to the competent authority. - 95.
+The board of directors shall guide the credit institution's structure, its evolution and its limitations and shall ensure that the structure is justified and efficient and does not involve undue or inappropriate complexity. - 76.
 The board of directors of a consolidating credit institution shall understand not only the legal, organisational and operational structure of the group but also the purpose and activities of its different entities and the links and relationships among them.
 This includes understanding group-specific operational risks and intra-group exposures as well as how the group's funding, capital, liquidity and risk profiles could be affected under normal and adverse circumstances.
 The board of directors shall ensure that the credit institution is able to produce information on the group in a timely manner, regarding the type, the characteristics, the organisational chart, the ownership structure and the businesses of each legal entity, and that the institutions within the group comply with all supervisory reporting requirements on an individual, sub-consolidated basis. - 97.
 The board of directors of a consolidating credit institution shall ensure that the different group entities (including the consolidating credit institution itself) receive enough information to get a clear perception of the general objectives, strategies and risk profile of the group and how the group entity concerned is embedded in the group's structure and operational functioning.
 Such information and revisions thereof shall be documented and made available to the relevant functions concerned, including the board of directors, business lines and internal control functions.
 The directors sitting on the board of a consolidating credit institution shall keep themselves informed about the risks the group's structure causes, taking into account the criteria specified in Section 6 of this Rule.
-This includes receiving: - a. information on major risk drivers; - b. regular reports assessing the credit institution's overall structure and evaluating the compliance of individual entities' activities with the approved group-wide strategy; and - c. regular reports on topics where the regulatory framework requires compliance at individual, sub-consolidated and consolidated levels.
+This includes receiving: - a. information on major risk drivers; - regular reports assessing the credit institution's overall structure and evaluating the compliance of individual entities' activities with the approved group-wide strategy; and - c. regular reports on topics where the regulatory framework requires compliance at individual, sub-consolidated and consolidated levels.

-Section 8: Complex Structures and Non-Standard or Non-Transparent Activities

-98. Credit institutions shall avoid setting up complex and potentially nontransparent structures.
-Credit institutions shall take into account in their decision-making the results of a risk assessment performed to identify whether such structures could be used for a purpose connected with money laundering or other financial crimes and the respective controls and legal framework in place.
+Section 8: Complex Structures and Non-Standard or Non-Transparent Activities whether such structures could be used for a purpose connected with money laundering or other financial crimes and the respective controls and legal framework in place.
 To this end, credit institutions shall take into account at least: